 In addition, there is a slew of different things to do in the area.

-A severe drought has caused the lake’s flora to grow under the surface and attract an enormous bass population.
+A severe drought caused the lake’s flora to grow under the surface, attracting an enormous bass population.
 The pre-spawn season, which runs from the last days of February to the first ones of March, is when the locals encourage coming to fish.

 8. Lake Berryessa – Map